bgsoftware/company-site/_posts/2019-06-26-software-costs.md

 ---
 layout            : post
 title             : What’s My Software Going to Cost? description       : The correct answer is, "It depends."
 But it's not anything like buying
               a car!
 image             : 2019-06-26-whats-my-software-going-to-cost.jpg
-image-description: "Link to blog post.
+image-description : "Link to blog post.
 Photo of computer screen with html code going across it." author            : John Scott comments          : true tags              : [John Scott, Software]
 ---

 When you’re talking business with a customer, there are two basic questions which will always be asked: “What’s this going to cost?” and “”How does this save me time and money?”
 Business decisions are made using logic, facts and data/research.
 A solution either is going to work, or not.